marekdedic/prosemirror-unified/README.md

 ##### `proseMirrorToUnistTest(node: ProseMirrorNode): boolean`

 This method is used to check whether the extension can translate a given ProseMirror node to a unist node.
 By default, it checks whether the node name matches `this.proseMirrorNodeName()`.

+##### `prosemirrorNodeView(): NodeViewConstructor | null`

+This method should return a constructor of a node view associated with the ProseMirror node this extension translates or `null` if it doesn't provide one.
+By default, it returns `null`.

 ##### `abstract proseMirrorNodeName(): string | null`